Moroccan Olive Bread - Vegan Olive Bread

 Baking the Olive Bread -

-• Once the olive bread is uniformly brown and sounds hollow when tapped, remove it from the oven and let it cool on rack.
+• Once the olive bread is uniformly brown and sounds hollow when tapped, remove it from the oven and let it cool on the rack.

 • Slice the Moroccan bread and enjoy it as is or as a sandwich.